 You might begin exploring the neighborhood adjacent to campus by heading to Seaboard Station, right on Peace Street.
 Seaboard features unique specialty shops, a full-service grocery (coming soon!), a fitness center and plenty of options for dining.

-- RetailYou can enjoy exceptional shopping in any part of the city, from Triangle Town Center and Crabtree Valley Mall to the exclusive shops and boutiques of Cameron Village.
+- RetailYou can enjoy exceptional shopping in any part of the city, from North Hills to the exclusive shops and boutiques of The Village District.
 While these shopping areas have excellent food options, your choices are nearly limitless.

 - DiningThe burgeoning Raleigh food scene makes finding great dining options a snap.
 With 1,200 restaurants of all shapes and sizes in the area, you might want to begin by searching the Visit Raleigh online restaurant guide.

 - Fun ActivitiesHave some free time?
 Raleigh boasts world-class museums, professional baseball, NHL hockey and every genre of live music – and that’s just the beginning.
 When it comes to area events, cultural and leisure activities, we suggest starting with that same source.
 Visit Raleigh compiles a huge list of things to do in and around town, so there truly is something for everyone.